aws-samples/asynchronous-event-processing-api-gateway-dynamodb-streams-cdk/README.md

 If the event processing fails:

-1. The event processing function sends the event to the error handling function
+1. The event processing function source mapping sends the event to the error handling SNS topic
+2. The event processing SNS topic pushes asynchronously the event to the event processing function
-2. The error handling function puts the job parameters in the jobs Amazon DynamoDB table
+3. The error handling function puts the job parameters in the jobs Amazon DynamoDB table
-3. The user can retrieve the job parameters by doing an HTTP GET request to the `/jobs/{jobId}` jobs API endpoint
+4. The user can retrieve the job parameters by doing an HTTP GET request to the `/jobs/{jobId}` jobs API endpoint

 If the error handling fails: